w779431h/edinboro-gitlab-assignment/README.md

                            path is `/u/csXXX/.classlist` where XXX is your course number.
 The `.classlist` file is updated automatically each midnight using enrollment data from the registrar.
 * `--students STUDENTS`: You can set up repositories of a specific list of students instead of the whole class.
                          `STUDENTS` should be a comma separated list of student Quest IDs.
+This option cannot be used with `--classlist`.

 #### Examples:

 1. `./create-repos.py cs123-spring2015 --token-file ~/.gitlab_token --add-students --students j4ansmith,yralimonl,t2yang`

     Reads your private Gitlab token from the file `~/.gitlab_token`.
 Then sets up projects for j4ansmith, yralimonl, and t2yang in the group `cs123-spring2015`.
 Also adds the three students to their project.
 Gitlab will send an invitation email to their @uwaterloo.ca email address.

 1. `./create-repos.py cs123-spring2015 --add-students --classlist /u/cs123/.classlist`

     Sets up projects for all students in `/u/cs123/.classlist` at the time the script is run.
 Also adds students to their project.

 ### `gitlab.py`